Deltares/Veiligheidsrendement/vrtool/orm/README.md

 * a minor release has functional impact and is backwards compatible (e.g. adding a column with a default value)
 * a patch release has no functional impact and is backwards compatible (e.g. tweaking a database or table property)

-### Version update.
-TODO:
-* how to update the version
-* create/run a conversion script adding the version to the database

 ### Compatibility check.
 On starting the `vrtool` with a database to import/export data from/to the version of the database is checked against the version or the `orm`.
 In case the version of the database is not compatible with the `orm`, operation is terminated with an error.
 The user is responsible for creating databases that are compatible.
 A provided conversion script with instruction can support this process.